-The 9th AESOP-Sustainable Food Planning international conference on Agroecological transitions confronting climate breakdown: Food planning for the post-carbon city will be hosted at the Faculty of Architecture, 7th and 8th November 2019,, organized by GIAU+s and the Department of Urban and Regional Planning, Universidad Politecnica de Madrid (Spain), on the 7-8 November 2019 .
+The 9th AESOP-Sustainable Food Planning international conference on Agroecological transitions confronting climate breakdown: Food planning for the post-carbon city will be hosted at the Faculty of Architecture, 7th and 8th November 2019,, organized by GIAU+s g, Universidad Politecnica de Madrid (Spain) and Surcos Urbanos.

 To see the call for papers, click here: Call for papers Extended deadline for submission of abstracts: 22nd April 2019.
 Deadline for submission of (accepted) long abstracts: 15th September.

 We have now published the Conference Proceedings of the 8th Annual Conference of the AESOP Sustainable Food Planning group.
 You can download them here: 2018_Aesop publication – final version

 The booklet of the conference, including the programme, directions, special events, book of abstracts and list of delegates (as closed on the 1st of November) is now available to download here as a PDF file.
 The abstracts are listed in alphabetical order by surname of the first author.
 To download, click here: Book of abstracts (PDF)